-Canada's financial services industry is highly competitive, consisting of approximately 2,000 companies including full service banks, internet banks, trust companies, credit unions, direct and full-service brokerages, investment dealers, life and property and casualty insurance companies, mutual fund dealers, and large mono-line financial institutions among others.
+Canada's financial services industry is highly competitive, consisting of approximately 2,000 companies including fullservice banks, internet banks, trust companies, credit unions, online and full-service brokerages, investment dealers, life and property and casualty insurance companies, mutual fund dealers, and large mono-line financial institutions among others.
 Bank of Montreal competes with most of these companies in some form in our different businesses.
 However, our range of services is comparable to those of the other five major Canadian banks and they are our direct competitors in almost all our businesses and markets in Canada.
-Bank of Montreal was the fourth largest chartered bank in Canada in terms of assets, equity and market capitalization as of October 31, 2006 and the fifth largest in terms of revenue for fiscal 2006.
-It is also among the largest banks in Canada and the United States, ranking ninth by total assets and tenth by market capitalization.
+Bank of Montreal was the fourth largest chartered bank in Canada in terms of assets and equity and the fifth largest in terms of market capitalization as of October 31, 2007 as well as in terms of revenue for fiscal 2007.
+It is also among the largest banks in Canada and the United States, ranking ninth by total assets, eleventh by revenue, twelfth by market capitalization and fourteenth by equity.

-The five major Canadian banks play a prominent role in the banking system, and each maintains an extensive branch network, augmented with ABMs, telephone and internet banking facilities.
+The five major Canadian banks play a prominent role in the banking system, each maintaining an extensive branch network, augmented with ABMs, telephone and internet banking facilities.
 Although products and services offered by the major banks are reasonably similar, competition occurs not only in the suite of products and services offered and the different pricing and service models adopted, but in the use of leading edge technology to gain strategic advantage, as well as the partnerships and alliances entered into by the various institutions to better serve their customers.
 Increased competition is also evident in the drive for scale and other operating efficiencies, and the greater willingness by all participants to divest low-return businesses.
 The industry is considered mature but still growing, supported by immigration and growth in the economy.
-In recent years competition has escalated because of the rise of mono-line competitors, and internet and other niche banks.
+In recent years, competition has escalated because of the rise of mono-line competitors, and internet and other niche banks.
 In addition, Canada's banks have become increasingly focused on their retail and commercial banking businesses.

 Bank of Montreal's personal and commercial banking business is among the top five in Canada in all core product areas.
-We have an approximate 13% share of the personal banking market and, working with BMO's other client operating groups, serve the financial needs of more than seven and a half million Canadians.
-BMO has been particularly successful in small business lending, having a number two market share of about 19%.
+We have an approximate 11% share of personal loans, 12% share of residential mortgages and 12% share of personal deposits.
+Working with BMO's other client operating groups, we serve the financial needs of more than seven million Canadians.
+BMO has been particularly successful in mid-market commercial banking with a number two market share of about 19% for business loans of \$5 million and below.